-All materials and information related to the case should be confidentially submitted to the senior associate dean.
-Any verbal reports related to the case will be documented in writing by the senior associate dean.
-A written summary report of the findings will be provided by the senior associate dean to the accused student, ad hoc faculty committee, associate dean of academic affairs, and the dean of the School of Divinity.
+All materials and information related to the case should be confidentially submitted to the director of student services.
+Any verbal reports related to the case will be documented in writing by the director of student services.
+A written summary report of the findings will be provided by the director of student services to the accused student, ad hoc faculty committee, associate dean of academic affairs, and the dean of the School of Divinity.